 - swear on the Bible, or another religious book, or

 This means they promise that everything they say will be true.
 The witness is then sworn and can give evidence.

-Cross-examination is used to try to weaken the other person's case by making a witness's evidence seem less believable or important.
+Cross-examination is used to try to weaken the other person's case by making their witness's evidence seem less believable or important.

-It's best used to get evidence from the witness that can help you get the orders you want.
-You might ask the witness about things they haven't told the court that would be helpful to you.
+It's best used to get evidence from a witness who can help you get the orders you want.
+You might ask that witness about things they haven't told the court that would be helpful to you.

-It's probably safest to ask only questions that you know the answers to in advance.
+It's probably safest to ask only questions that you already know the answers to.
 The person you're cross-examining:

 - might not be on your side, and

 - might do whatever they can to make you look like the problem.